Visit Bath ~ Probably the Most Beautiful City in England

 Everyone who visits Bath knows that the town is home to the author Jane Austen, who described the superficial lifestyle of Bath’s visitors during the 18th century in two of her books (Northanger Abbey and Persuasion).
 Jane Austin was living in Bath for 5 years (1801–1806).
 During this period her father died and Austen’s family lost not only the family fortune but also their social standing.
 Nowadays, there are still a lot of places in Bath (e.g. in Jane Austen Centre) dedicated to one of the most famous female authors of all time.

-Bath Abbey View from the Roman Bath, Bath
+Bath Abbey towers over the historic Roman Baths complex in Bath, England.

 The Abbey – View from the Roman Bath